FeroxTL/django-migration-control/README.md

         help_text='This is demo help')
 ```

-You alreadt have made all migrations with ```./manage.py makemigrations``` and your models are synced with database:
+You already have made all migrations with ```./manage.py makemigrations``` and your models are synced with database:
 ```
 ./manage.py migrate --list
 demo